cschladetsch/ChessClock/Readme.md

 ## Code

 This will be the relatively easy part.
 The app will be developed on Windows 10 and deployed to Ubuntu 10.8 LTS.
+There is a companion app for Android.

 ## Art